MichaelSaavedraDx/Coursera_Capstone/README.md

 # Coursera_Capstone
-IBM Applied Data Science Capstone
+This project serves as the IBM Applied Data Science Capstone for finishing the IBM Data Science Professional Certificate.